Should I Write A Letter To My Ex?

 Writing a letter to my ex

-They said that writing a letter will “plant a seed” in the dumper’s mind and encourage the dumper to reach out and get back together with the dumpee when he or she has processed the breakup.
-Little did these people know that breakup letters don’t leave positive impressions on dumpers.
-In fact, they cause more harm than good as tend to pressure and guilt-trip dumpers and make them want to run for the mountains.
+They said that writing a letter would “plant a seed of doubt” in the dumper’s mind and encourage the dumper to reach out and get back together with the dumpee when he or she has processed the breakup.

 This post is for dumpees who are contemplating sending a letter to their ex.
+We’ll show you why sending a letter to an ex is a bad idea and what you should do instead.

 Should I write a letter to my ex?

-Before you write a letter and send it to your ex, the very first thing you should do is ask yourself what the purpose of writing a letter is.
+Before you write a letter and send it to your ex, the first thing you should do is ask yourself what the purpose of writing a letter is.

 Give it some thought and figure out what your ultimate goal is.
 When you learn that you’re thinking of sending a letter to your ex because you need something from your ex (not the other way around), you should understand that your ex isn’t your go-to person anymore.

-Information that your ex feels extremely smothered by you and doesn’t want to communicate.
+You may even learn that your ex is dating someone else, happy without you, or that your ex feels extremely smothered by you and doesn’t want to communicate.

 Should I write a letter to my ex